FRRouting/frr/doc/user/pbr.rst

 .. clicmd:: set pcp (0-7)

    Set the 802.1Q priority code point (PCP) for matched packets.
-A PCP of zero is the defaul (nominally, "best effort").
+A PCP of zero is the default (nominally, "best effort").
 The Linux Kernel provider does not currently support packet mangling, so this field will be ignored unless another provider is used.